hendriklant-creator/techBasics1_Hendrik_Lantin/README.md

 # techBasics1_Hendrik_Lantin
-# This is my repo for TechBasics 1 - I will put in
+# This is my repo for TechBasics 1 -
-##### "an above amount of generally productive and good effort"
+##### "I will put in an above amount of generally productive and good effort"
-# to learn coding enough to make a retro and cool website (in th foreseeable future)
+#££ to learn coding enough to make a retro and cool website (in th foreseeable future)

        .-""-.
       /-.{}  \